Hotline: +49 (0) 2741-95800

 Schott Mirogard®

-The 3 millimeter thick glass offers excellent anti-reflective properties, unadulterated colour rendition as well as very good contour sharpness and contrasts.
+The 3 millimeter thick glass offers excellent anti-reflective properties, unadulterated colour rendition as well as very good contour sharpness and contrasts. (no longer available)

 Schott Mirogard® Plus

 With a thickness of only 3 millimeters, this museum glass combines excellent anti-reflective properties, undistorted color rendition and UV protection of 82 percent.
-It is ideal for conservation framing.
+It is ideal for conservation framing. (no longer available)

 Schott Mirogard® Protect

 This shatterproof laminated safety glass is only 4.4 millimeters thick and consists of two panes with an elastic and tear-resistant film on the inside.
 This prevents the glass from shattering into small pieces in the event of breakage.
 This is because large fragments adhere almost flat to it and thus remain in the frame.
 Thus, the protection of the work can be guaranteed.
-Long-lasting colour fidelity of artworks is ensured by the high UV protection of approx. 99 percent.
+Long-lasting colour fidelity of artworks is ensured by the high UV protection of approx. 99 percent. (no longer available)

 Museum glass is synonymous in German-speaking countries with interference-optical anti-reflective glass.
 The glass is completely transparent and the image can be viewed true to the original.
 "Anti-reflective" glass is thus the optimal solution for unclouded enjoyment of art and meets the highest demands.
 We have been observing a steady trend towards anti-reflective glasses for years.
-The best-known manufacturers are SCHOTT with its Mirogard series, Groglass with its Artglass series of mineral glasses, and Tru Vue, among others, with its Optium Museum Acrylic®.
+The best-known manufacturers are Groglass with its Artglass series of mineral glasses, and Tru Vue, among others, with its Optium Museum Acrylic®.
 But what is behind the term interference optical?

 Reflection-free through light waves traveling in opposite directions